In 2013, our founder created the first Shaa Festival to prevent disease and support women.

 Motivated to win, women formed a union.

 After the first Shaa Festival, the women in Misaje decided to form a union to better compete in the festival.
-Women in nearby Dumbu did the same.
+Women in nearby Dumbo did the same.

 A more efficient way to grind corn.

-Ater the corn has undergone its four-day fermentation process, the women can now grind it themselves.
-It used to cost about 50 cents to grind enough corn to prepare 20 liters of shaa but now each registered member pays half that.
+After the corn has undergone its four-day fermentation process, the women can now grind it themselves.
+It used to cost about 50 cents to grind enough corn for 20 liters of shaa.
+Now each registered member pays half that.

 The union can also loan money to members in times of difficulties.
 Shaa production has truly become a collaborative community effort, launched by the desire to win the festival’s valuable prizes.